eljefe303030/Melius/README.md

 ## Known Issues

-1. MO2 will report SFBGS004.esm and ShatteredSpace.esm as unmanaged.
-This is not something that will affect you, the game will run correctly.
-This is due to the version of MO2 we are allowed to use.
-The latest MO2 dev build fixes this but we are unable to include that in a Wabbajack list.
-2. The Explorer Spacesuit Replacer - Starborn Mesh Swap mod causes the Explorer spacesuit, helmet, and boostpack meshes to not show.
-For example, Dr Percial Walker when wearing a spacesuit will have a missing body.
-Disable this mod to fix this, this can be done safely without starting a new save.
-I will remove this mod in the next version.
-3. Planet textures can take a second to load, this may be mitigated with a faster SSD.
+1. Planet textures can take a second to load, this may be mitigated with a faster SSD.

 ## Changelog